My 1990s DOS projects archive

 I was fascinated by the demoscene, started collecting diskmags, and even formed my own group »real.fake«.
 Two years later I decided to celebrate what I achieved and compiled everything I and my friend cy-man did into a magazine-like interface.

 I came up with my own file formats including my own run-length encoder to be able to compile everything into a single .dat file.
-The interface runs in the standard VGA mode with 640 × 480 pixels, but I made sure it does not look like this by utilizing a lot of palette effects for color animations and an actual crossfade for the text.
+The interface runs in the standard 16 color-only VGA mode with 640 × 480 pixels, but I made sure it does not look like this by utilizing a lot of palette effects for color animations, and an actual crossfade for the text.
 The executable also contains a fake setup that can be triggered with a command line parameter.